Quantifier Elimination and Invariant Theory: Applications to Quaternions, Octonions, and Other Algebras: Results

-\begin{remark} For both quaternions and octonions the symbol $\overline{\ }$ was needed to be able to express the invariant in our extended language.
-Note that $\overline{\ }$, $\operatorname{Re}$, $\operatorname{Im}$, and $N$ are interdefinable, so the precise choice of the additional symbol can be handled flexibly.
+\begin{remark} For both quaternions and octonions the symbol $\bar \ $ was needed to be able to express the invariant in our extended language.
+Note that conjugation, the scalar-part map $x\mapsto\operatorname{Re}(x)1$, the imaginary-part map $x\mapsto x-\operatorname{Re}(x)1$, and $N$ are quantifier-free interdefinable, so the precise choice of the additional symbol can be handled flexibly.
 On the other hand it was essential for our proof to extend $\mathcal{F}$ by $\leq$ and interpret it as the partial order on the center.
-This had to be done to ensure condition (ii) of \Cref{theo} and indeed, the symbol $\overline{}$ allows for defining a copy of $k$ in the $(\mathcal{F},\overline{})$-structure $\mathbb{H}(k)$ or $\mathbb{O}(k)$ without quantifiers.
+This had to be done to ensure condition (ii) of \Cref{theo} and indeed, the symbol $\bar \ $ allows for defining a copy of $k$ in the $(\mathcal{F},\bar \ )$-structure $\mathbb{H}(k)$ or $\mathbb{O}(k)$ without quantifiers.
 Thus formulas like suggest the necessity for the addition of the order symbol $\leq$. \\

 \end{remark}

 For the special cases of $\mathbb{H}(k)$ and $\mathbb{O}(k)$, we explicitly determined complete invariants in order to state the result for a concrete language extension of $\mathcal{F}$ and also to preserve constructiveness.
 If we give up on these two features, we can use the general invariant theory developed above to obtain more general statements.